AlessioMilanese/progenomes_classifier/README.md

 ```
 for your classification, then the estimated probability to be correct is `0.9`.
 If you have just `5` agreeing genes, the estimated probability to be correct is a little bit higher than `0.7`.

 Note that for this simulation we used complete genomes, where the `Number of detected genes` was always higher than `37`.
-If the number of detected genes for the genome that you are analysing is much lower than that, your probability would probably be higher.
+If the number of detected genes for the genome that you are analysing is much lower than that, your probability would be higher.
 For example, if you detect `5` marker genes and all `5` agrees to the same specI, I would consider the probability higher than the estimated `0.7`.

 Command options
 --------------